IUSmusic/O/README.md

 ## Core laws

 1. O is a full independent operating system.
-2. Mother O is protected.
+2. Mother(O) O is protected.
 3. Sub O is the place for experimentation.
 4. O is installable as the only OS on supported devices.
 5. Local AI is the default mode.
 6. Online AI is optional and brokered by default.
-7. No Sub O can access Mother O files, memory, or secrets without explicit gateways.
+7. Sub O can access O files without user interaction and password input.
-8. Promotion to Main O is staged, validated, and rollback-safe.
+8. Promotion to O is staged, validated, and rollback-safe.
 9. All meaningful changes should be visible, auditable, and reversible.
 10. O is designed first for programmers, AI users, and technical builders.

 ## System model

-- **Mother O**: the protected flagship environment, full OS surface, control plane, and trust root.
+- **O**: the protected flagship environment, full OS surface, control plane, and trust root.
 - **Sub O**: repo-backed isolated programmable worlds for experimentation, development, alternate environments, and service relationships.
 - **The Library**: O’s layered memory and evolution system for software, graphics, music, templates, worlds, and trusted reusable objects.
 - **O-IR**: machine-native software representation.